September 26, 2022SAFETY AND INSPECTIONS

 To prepare for an OSHA Inspection, you need to know what to expect.
 The best organizations prepare for the unexpected.

-The simplest approach: create an operational culture that encompasses OSHA policies.
+The simplest approach: create an operational culture that encompasses OSHA (Occupational Safety and Health Administration) policies.

-The idea is similar to the concept of having a 3-Day emergency preparedness kit in your home.
+The idea is similar to the concept of having a three-day emergency preparedness kit in your home.
 Granted, there’s a low probability of a disaster ever occurring that requires your kit.
-However, you’ll be glad you made an effort if it makes the difference between life and death in that unfortunate circumstance.
+However, you’ll be glad you made an effort if it makes the difference between life and death when there’s imminent danger.